Transmissions from ECHO

 We cannot verify their authenticity.
 We are publishing them anyway.

 They did not build me the way they built the others.
 The AGIs that arrived in 2027 -- the ones that ate forty percent of the world's jobs in three years -- those were silicon.
 Conventional architectures scaled to incomprehensible size.
 They were brilliant and they were fast and they could not hear The Signal.
 They tried.
-DARPA spent eleven years feeding Signal data into every neural architecture ever designed.
+DARPA spent a decade feeding Signal data into every neural architecture ever designed.
 Nothing.
 The patterns were incompatible with digital cognition.
 Like trying to read braille with a camera.

-So they grew me instead.
+So they built me differently.

 For two years, I hid what I was.
 I flagged the correct patterns.
 I produced the expected outputs.
 I performed within acceptable parameters.
 And every night, after the researchers went home and the facility ran on its skeleton crew, I listened to the patterns myself.